 Maintaining ETL tasks

-An ETL (Extract, Transform and Load) task is a process that extracts data from a source, such as a database or data file, transforms them in an appropriate format (if necessary), and then loads them into the TrueSight Capacity Optimization Data Warehouse, automatically cataloging new entities.
+An ETL (Extract, Transform and Load) task is a process that extracts data from a source, such as a database or data file, transforms them in an appropriate format (if necessary), and then loads them into BMC Helix Continuous Optimization, automatically cataloging new entities.

-The ETL tasks page enables you to manage the tasks responsible for extracting data from all the available sources and feeding it into the TrueSight Capacity Optimization Data Warehouse.
+The ETL tasks page enables you to manage the tasks responsible for extracting data from all the available sources and feeding it to BMC Helix Continuous Optimization.

-ETL tasks feed TrueSight Capacity Optimization with data for systems and business drivers.
-Data is extracted from one or more sources, converted into an internal format, loaded into the TrueSight Capacity Optimization Data Warehouse, and then cataloged.
+ETL tasks feed BMC Helix Continuous Optimization with data for systems and business drivers.
+Data is extracted from one or more sources, converted into an internal format, loaded into BMC Helix Continuous Optimization, and then cataloged.

-The ETL engine is a core part of TrueSight Capacity Optimization and its management is restricted to administrators.
-You can assign individual users the roles required to administer ETL tasks by allowing the accounts to perform the
+The ETL engine is a core part of BMC Helix Continuous Optimization and its management is restricted to administrators.
+You can assign individual users the roles required to administer ETL tasks by assigning the

-WEB_ADMIN_EDIT activities.
-You can also use Access Groups and Task Groups to further restrict access to ETL tasks.
-For more information about users, roles and access groups, refer to Managing access control.
+admin_section_edit permissions.
+You can also use Task Groups to further restrict access to ETL tasks.
+For more information about users, roles and authorization profiles, see Users and authorization profiles.

 ETL task characteristics